Varsh18/IMDB-Moview-Review-Analysis/README.md

 This project was aimed at providing sentiment analysis (positive , negative) using [IMDB Dataset of 50K Movie Reviews](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) from Kaggle.IMDB dataset having 50K movie reviews for natural language processing or Text analytics.This is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
 We provide a set of 25,000 highly polar movie reviews for training and 25,000 for testing.
 So, predict the number of positive and negative reviews using either classification or deep learning algorithms.

+Hyperparameters are adjustable parameters you choose for model training that guide the training process.
+The HyperDrive package helps you automate choosing these parameters.
+For example, you can define the parameter search space as discrete or continuous, and a sampling method over the search space as random, grid, or Bayesian.
+Also, you can specify a primary metric to optimize in the hyperparameter tuning experiment, and whether to minimize or maximize that metric.

+AutoML involves the application of DevOps principles to machine learning, in order to automate all aspects of the process.
+For example, we can automate feature engineering, hyperparameter selection, model training, and tuning.
+With AutoML, we can create hundreds of models a day,get better model accuracy deploy models faster.

+The best performing model from the AutoML experiment and Hyperdrive was deployed as a webservice using Azure Container Instance (ACI).HTTP post requests were sent to test the Model Endpoints.

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.